National Park Service: Rivers, Trails and Conservation Assistance Program

-The NPS Rivers, Trails and Conservation Assistance program is designed to assist local communities and the public in preservation of rivers, trails and greenways.
+The NPS Rivers, Trails and Conservation Assistance (NPS-RTCA) program is designed to assist local communities and the public with planning for conservation and outdoor recreation projects.
+The NPS-RTCA program is able to work with local communities outside the borders of the nation's National Parks because of the second sentence of the NPS Mission Statement.
 Unlike the mainline National Park Programs, these programs take place on non-federal property at the request of the local community.
 One of their better known programs is Rails to Trails, where unused railroad right-of-ways are converted into public hiking and biking trails.

+Japanese American Confinement Sites

+The National Park Service is responsible for the management and upkeep of several sites where Americans of Japanese descent were forcibly relocated and incarcerated Japanese Americans during World War II between 1942 and 1946 under the order of President Franklin D. Roosevelt.
+The Japanese American Confinement Sites (JACS) grant program provides funding for applicants that preserve these sites and their memory.

 National Trails System

-The National Trails System is a joint mission of the NPS, the Bureau of Land Management and the U.S. Forest Service.
+The National Trails System is a joint mission of the NPS, the Bureau of Land Management and the US Forest Service.
 It was created in 1968 to establish a system of long-distance National Scenic and National Historic Trails, as well as to recognize existing trails in the states as National Recreation Trails.
 Several additional trails have been established since 1968, and in 2009 Congress established the first National Geologic Trail.